 The risk present among the different types of crop farms is very similar.
 The standard deviation of the net cash farm income (NCFI) is one measure of risk.
 The average NCFI plus and minus the standard deviation indicates a range of possible NCFI that would occur about 70% of the time.
-For example, the average crop farm would expect a net cash farm income between negative \$14.80 per acre and \$184.20 per acre roughly 70% of the time.
-A rough interpretation suggests that the average farm faces a 15% chance of NCFI below negative \$14.80 per acre, along with a 70% chance of being in the range described by the average NCFI and the standard deviation, and finally another 15% chance of having NCFI above \$184.20 per acre.
+For example, the average crop farm would expect a net cash farm income between negative \$3.20 per acre and \$262 per acre roughly 70% of the time.
 Another picture of risk is the cash flow, or liquidity risk faced by each group.
 The average probability of negative working capital indicates the cash flow risk faced by each group.
-The average crop farm would expect a 24% chance of not having the short-term cash or other assets needed to meet short-term cash payments and other obligations in any given year.
-Cotton and wheat farms fall above the 24% average in working capital risk, while corn farms have the most stable cash and working capital position, only facing a 12.6% chance of a liquidity problem.
+The average crop farm would expect a 21.5% chance of not having the short-term cash or other assets needed to meet short-term cash payments and other obligations in any given year.
+Cotton farms have an above average risk of negative working capital at 28%, while corn farms have the most stable cash and working capital position, only facing a 5% chance of a liquidity problem.